LeandroRico/rick-and-morty-api/README.md

-# Rick and Morty APY
+# Rick and Morty API

 SPA (single page app) made with JavaScript Vanilla and using the Rick and Morty API to display the characters and their information